 Identify which social platforms your customers are most active on and study what they talk about.
 What do they enjoy?
 What are their pain points?
 What questions do they ask?

 Social listening is a way to monitor conversations, keywords, and hashtags that can help you identify trends and opportunities.
-Listening can be as simple as searching for relevant topics, or you might use a more advanced tool like social listening software to respond to new opportunities as they happen in real time.
+Listening can be as simple as searching for relevant topics, or you might use a more advanced tool like social listening software to respond to new opportunities as they .